mandelbitdev/openvpn/doc/man-sections/link-options.rst

   is not reliable.
 It is recommended to set tun-mtu with enough headroom instead.

---local host
+--local host|* [port]
-  Local host name or IP address for bind.
-If specified, OpenVPN will bind to this address only.
+  Local host name or IP address and port for bind.
+If specified, OpenVPN will bind to this address.
 If unspecified, OpenVPN will bind to all interfaces.
+  '*' can be used as hostname and means 'any host' (OpenVPN will listen on what is returned by the OS).
+Implies --bind, 0.0.0.0 or :: can be used to specifically open a socket.

 --lport port
-  Set local TCP/UDP port number or name.
+  Set default TCP/UDP port number.
 Cannot be used together with ``--nobind`` option.

 --mark value